txthinking/brook/README.md

 **--tcpTimeout**="": time (s) (default: 0)

-**--tlsfingerprint**="": When server is brook wssserver, select tls fingerprint, value can be chrome or firefox
+**--tlsfingerprint**="": When server is brook wssserver, select tls fingerprint, value can be: chrome

 **--to, -t**="": Address which relay to, like: 1.2.3.4:9999